vedaloliver/TR-404/README.md

 # TR-404 Drum sequencer

-I have had an interest in electronic music, DJing, and it's production methods for a number of years.
+I have had an interest in electronic music, DJing, and dance music production for a number of years.
 Pieces of hardware equipment such as the Roland Tr-808 Or Korg Volca Beats have been widely used to synthesise drum sequences to be used for a wide range of musical genres.

 An example of such hardware is included: https://www.youtube.com/watch?v=sxZyjpd2KoM